Molly Aguirre

 Molly Aguirre (born September 10, 1984) is a professional snowboarder and member of the U.S. Snowboarding Team, specializing in halfpipe events.
+She was in the film Snow Blind.

 Besides halfpipe, Aguirre also snowboards slopestyle, grind/rail, and quarter pipe events.
 She was the first female snowboarder to perform a backside 900 in competition.
+She trained in Mammoth Lakes.

 Career

 Aguirre's first pro event was in 2002.
+She was often associated with brother Mason who was a pro snowboarder.
 She later left Burton and made the transfer to DC.
 In 2009, she stepped aside from snowboarding to pursue a career in nursing.
 Aguirre attended nursing school at California State University Channel Islands.